Meraj-Kazi/React-Sites/README.md

 # React-Sites
 Beautiful sites built with React &amp; SCSS.
 Use this repo to learning purpose.
+Totally free to use.